There are many betting types to choose from when placing a wager. From singles to multiples, we have a list of some of

 A single bet on three outcomes in different events.
 All three selections must win to guarantee a return.

-A wager comprising three selections and four bets – three doubles and a treble.
-A minimum of two selections must win to guarantee you a return.
-For example a £2.50 Trixie would cost £10.
+A bet comprising three selections and four bets – three doubles and a treble.
+A minimum of two selections must win to guarantee a return.
+For example, a £2.50 Trixie would cost £10.
 A £2.50 each-way Trixie would cost £20.

 A bet involving three selections and seven bets – three singles, three doubles and one treble.
-It is equivalent to a Trixie but with three singles.
-For example, a £2.50 Patent costs £17.50.
+It is the equivalent of a Trixie but with the addition of three singles.
+For example, a £2.50 Patent would cost £17.50.

-Arguably the most popular bet of its kind, it consists of four selections and 15 bets (hence the name) – four singles, six doubles, four trebles and a four-fold.
-Equivalent to a Yankee but with four singles, only one selection must win to guarantee you a return.
-The name of the bet refers to its link to bonuses, such as double the odds for just one winner.
-For example, a £1 Lucky 15 costs £15 and a 50p EW Lucky 15 costs £15.
+A popular betting type among punters, it consists of four selections and 15 bets (hence the name) – four singles, six doubles, four trebles and a fourfold.
+Equivalent to a Yankee but with four singles, and only one selection must win to guarantee you a return.
+For example, a £2 Lucky 15 would cost £30.

-A wager consisting of five selections and 31 bets – five singles, ten doubles, ten trebles, five four-folds, and one five-fold.
+A wager consisting of five selections and 31 bets – five singles, ten doubles, ten trebles, five fourfolds, and one fivefold.
 Only one selection must win to guarantee you a return.
-For example, a £1 Lucky 31 costs £31.
+For example, a £1 Lucky 31 would cost £31.

 A bet featuring six selections and 63 bets – six singles, 15 doubles, 20 trebles, 15 fourfolds, 6 fivefolds and one six-fold.
 For example, a £1 Lucky 63 would cost £63.